-- 2: The Configuration bits are reset to '1' only on VDD Reset; it is reloaded with the programmed value at any device Reset. - 3: These bits are not implemented in PIC18F46J11 family devices. - 4: Once this bit is cleared, all the Configuration registers which reside in the last page are also protected.
-To disable code protection, perform an ICSPTM Bulk Erase operation. - 5: The WPFP write protection does not override CPn.
-Write-protect is an OR function of the two.
+2: The Configuration bits are reset to '1' only on VDD Reset; it is reloaded with the programmed value at any device Reset.

+4: Once this bit is cleared, all the Configuration registers which reside in the last page are also protected.
+To disable code protection, perform an ICSPTM Bulk Erase operation.

-TABLE 5-5: PIC18F46J11 AND PIC18F46J50 FAMILY DEVICES: BIT DESCRIPTIONS (CONTINUED)
+PIC18F46J11 AND PIC18F46J50 FAMILY DEVICES: BIT DESCRIPTIONS (CONTINUED) TABLE 5-5:

-Bit Name Configuration Words Description WPFP5:WPFP0 CONFIG4L Write/Erase Protect Page Start/End Location bits Used with WPEND bit to define which pages in Flash will be write/erase-protected.
-WPDIS (5) CONFIG4H Write Protect Disable bit 1 = WPFP<5:0>, WPEND and WPCFG bits ignored; all Flash memory may be erased or written 0 = WPFP<5:0>, WPEND and WPCFG bits enabled; write/erase-protect active for the selected region(s) DEV2:DEV0 DEVID1 Device ID bits Used with the DEV<10:3> bits in the Device ID Register 2 to identify the part number.
-REV4:REV0 DEVID1 Revision ID bits Indicate the device revision.
-DEV10:DEV3 DEVID2 Device ID bits Used with the DEV<2:0> bits in the Device ID Register 1 to identify the part number.
+Bit Name Configuration Words Description WPFP<5:0> CONFIG4L Write/Erase Protect Page Start/End Location bits Used with WPEND bit to define which pages in Flash will be write/erase-protected.
+WPDIS (5) CONFIG4H Write Protect Disable bit 1 = WPFP<5:0>, WPEND and WPCFG bits ignored; all Flash memory may be erased or written 0 = WPFP<5:0>, WPEND and WPCFG bits enabled; write/erase-protect active for the selected region(s) DEV<2:0> DEVID1 Device ID bits Used with the DEV<10:3> bits in the Device ID Register 2 to identify the part number.
+REV<4:0> DEVID1 Revision ID bits Indicate the device revision.
+DEV<10:3> DEVID2 Device ID bits Used with the DEV<2:0> bits in the Device ID Register 1 to identify the part number.

-- Note 1: The Configuration bits can only be programmed indirectly by programming the Flash Configuration Word. - 2: The Configuration bits are reset to '1' only on VDD Reset; it is reloaded with the programmed value at any device Reset. - 3: These bits are not implemented in PIC18F46J11 family devices. - 4: Once this bit is cleared, all the Configuration registers which reside in the last page are also protected.
-To disable code protection, perform an ICSPTM Bulk Erase operation. - 5: The WPFP write protection does not override CPn.
-Write-protect is an OR function of the two.
+Note 1: The Configuration bits can only be programmed indirectly by programming the Flash Configuration Word.

+2: The Configuration bits are reset to '1' only on VDD Reset; it is reloaded with the programmed value at any device Reset.
+3: These bits are not implemented in PIC18F46J11 family devices.

+4: Once this bit is cleared, all the Configuration registers which reside in the last page are also protected.
+To disable code protection, perform an ICSPTM Bulk Erase operation.